-Our first evening together we take time to get to know our fellow travellers.
-To bed early though tonight, as it is an early rise tomorrow.
+We have our departure meeting today and over dinner on our first evening together we take time to get to know our fellow travellers.
+It is an early night tonight, as we start at dawn to head off on our first safari.